adaojr/hello-world/README.md

-# hello-world
+# read me
-This is a repositoy i am creating as a part of the start up tutorial.
-I am n ot sure exactly what i should do now...
-I guess I´ll just write down some stuff and click randomly for a while.
+This is the repository I am creating with the designs for the COVID epidemic developed in our group There are three different designs we created: two respirator conectors alreadt tested and that worked well and a piece of the mecanism for a medical bed.
+The conectores were printed using a DLP-SLA printer with a biocompatible resine.
+The medical piece was usinated in aluminum.